PX4/PX4-user_guide/en/dev_log/ulog_file_format.md

 #### 'P': Parameter Message

-Parameter message in the _Definitions_ section defines the parameter values of the vehicle when the logger started.
+Parameter message in the _Definitions_ section defines the parameter values of the vehicle when logging is started.
 It uses the same format as the [Information Message](#i-information-message).

 ```c
 struct message_info_s {